uviclibraries/genai-notebooklm/5-nblm-presentations.md

 parent: Workshop Activities
 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---
-# COMING SOON in December 2024!
+# TO BE COMPLETED in December 2024!
 # Presentations Assistance
 <img src="images/6-chatgpt-powerpoint.jpg" style="float:right;width:400px;padding:10px;" alt="GenAI helping someone create a PowerPoint presentation">
 In this workshop, you'll create a script along with slide titles for a Presentation with Google Slides or Microsoft PowerPoint.
 If you want you could also use [Meta.ai](https://www.meta.ai/){:target="_blank"} to create images that you could potentially use for your slides.